yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

    - Adding $\varepsilon$ basically provides a minimum value for the denominator to avoid division by 0.
      :::{seealso} Details on $\varepsilon$
      :class: dropdown
-     Variance is always ≥ 0 (since it comes from squares of values), but if it's exactly 0 then we'll get a division-by-zero error, and even if it's just extremely small (like $\text{~} 1 \times 10^{-15}$ or something), the result of the division would be huge.
+     Variance is always ≥ 0 (since it comes from squares of values), but if it's exactly 0 then we'll get a division-by-zero error, and even if it's just extremely small (like $10^{-15}$ or something), the result of the division would be huge.
 This usually represents a rounding error rather than the true value we want, so adding $\varepsilon$ counteracts that.

      Adding it unconditionally, as opposed to only when the values are small enough to require it, is more efficient at the hardware level.
      :::